danageis/SMU-MSDS6306-CaseStudy2/README.md

 Summary:

 Pain Points with Employee Retention and Attrition:
-DDS Analytics (Mock Company) is conducting a review of The Entity’s (Another Mock Company) employee and HR policies to determine factors of affecting employee retention and attrition.
+DDS Analytics (Mock Company) is conducting a review of The Agency’s (Another Mock Company) employee and HR policies to determine factors affecting employee retention and attrition.
-The study involves a survey of 1460 available employees answering questions pertaining to Role, Salary, Satisfaction, as well as matching data collected as evaluation or HR personnel records attributed to that employee; as well as Analyzing the data.
+The study involves a survey of 1470 available employees answering questions pertaining to Role, Salary, Satisfaction, as well as matching data collected from evaluation or HR personnel records attributed to that employee.
+Recommendations and insights will be provided based on statistical analysis of the data.

 Author Matrix:

 Author | Responsibility
 ---|---------
-`Dana Geislinger` | Environment & Data Prep
-`Luay Dajani` | r Markdown, Slides & Analysis
-`Adil Siraj`| Codebook & Analysis
+`Dana Geislinger` | Codebook, Data Prep & Analysis `Luay Dajani` | Markdown, Presentation & Analysis `Adil Siraj`| Analysis
-`Garrett Mozey` | Codebook, Analysis & Graphs
+`Garrett Mozey` | Analysis & Graphs

 Resource Files: